finos/vuu/vuu-book/src/providers_tables_viewports/modules.md

 }
 ```

-Above is the module which provides storage and retrieval of UI state across sessions.
+Above i s the module which provides storage and retrieval of UI state across sessions.
 As you can see there are a few key things that you need to provide when adding a module.

 1. Name - This is a unique name in the deployment
 2. An apply function that defines zero or more tables, providers, rest services, rpc services etc..